-Research shows that sociodemographic variables such as gender identity, race and ethnicity and socioeconomic status can influence health outcomes.^{1 2} There is a lack of consistent reporting of sociodemographic variables in adult intensive care unit (ICU) studies.
+Research shows that sociodemographic variables such as gender identity, race and ethnicity and socioeconomic status can influence health outcomes.
+There is a lack of consistent reporting of sociodemographic variables in adult intensive care unit (ICU) studies.
 To evaluate the impact of sociodemographic variables on health outcomes of critically ill adults, key knowledge users must inform a set of core data variables (CoDaV) of sociodemographic measures that can influence health outcomes.
 Marginalised

-Alya Heirali, 1 John C Marshall,3 tina Maratta,6 Srinivas Murthy,7 geeta Mehta,^{4,9} Kirsten Fiest 1 ^{1,10} STRENGTHS AND LIMITATIONS OF THIS STUDY ⇒ We engaged a diverse group of knowledge users from study inception. ⇒ Patient and family partners with lived intensive care unit (ICU) experience and from equity-deserving groups were involved in the design of this research. ⇒ Multiple data sources will be used to inform state-ments that will be rated and ranked during the mod-ified Delphi consensus process. ⇒ The findings from this study may not be generalis-able to other contexts outside of the ICU or outside of Canada. groups in critical care medicine have worse health outcomes.3 4 Moreover, insufficient recruitment and retention of marginal-ized, nonvulations in aliniand trial.25 limit recruitment and retention of marginal- 3 ised populations in clinical trials^{5-8} limit evidence-based findings to improve quality of care and outcomes for these popula-≥ tions.
-Understanding social determinants of health (SDoH) across all critical care clinical research requires representation of marginalised populations in clinical trials, as well as robust and standardised data collection of Ś sociodemographic variables.
+STRENGTHS AND LIMITATIONS OF THIS STUDY

+- $\Rightarrow$ We engaged a diverse group of knowledge users from study inception. - $\Rightarrow$ Patient and family partners with lived intensive care unit (ICU) experience and from equity-deserving groups were involved in the design of this research. - $\Rightarrow$ Multiple data sources will be used to inform statements that will be rated and ranked during the modified Delphi consensus process. - The findings from this study may not be generalisable to other contexts outside of the ICU or outside of Canada.

+Protected by copyright, including for uses related to text and d groups in critical care medicine have worse health outcomes.
+Moreover, insufficient recruitment and retention of marginalised populations in clinical trials5-8 limit evidence-based findings to improve quality of care and outcomes for these popula-≥ tions.
+Understanding social determinants of health (SDoH) across all critical care clinical research requires representation of marginalised populations in clinical trials, as well as robust and standardised data collection of sociodemographic variables.

-Despite the growing recognition of the importance of sociodemographic variables in clinical trials, sociodemographic characteristics of study populations are underreported in randomised controlled trials and g observational studies.9 The most commonly g reported sociodemographic variables include sex or gender identity (generally reported as binary variables) and race and ethnicity.9 Establishing a set of CoDaV is one strategy to encourage robust data collection of sociodemographic variables perceived to influence health outcomes of critically ill adults.
-While core outcome sets are commonly developed using the Delphi consensus method, such as for delirium prevention and management10 and for survivors of acute respiratory distress syndrome,11 the modified Delphi process in this case will be used to identify core sociodemographic variables in critical care medicine.
+Despite the growing recognition of the importance of sociodemographic variables in clinical trials, sociodemographic characteristics of study populations are underreported in randomised controlled trials and observational studies.
+The most commonly g reported sociodemographic variables include sex or gender identity (generally reported as binary variables) and race and ethnicity.
+Establishing a set of CoDaV is one strategy to encourage robust data collection of sociodemographic variables perceived to influence health outcomes of critically ill adults.
+While core outcome sets are commonly developed using the Delphi consensus method, such as for delirium prevention and management and for survivors of acute respiratory distress syndrome, the modified Delphi process in this case will be used to identify core sociodemographic variables in critical care medicine.